1. Integers

 A negative number is any number whose value is less than zero.
 We write a minus in front of negative numbers.

-The negative numbers are represented on the left half of the number line, as follows:
+The negative numbers are represented on the left half of the number line.
+The four negative numbers above are indicated on the following number line like this:

-Once again, we have put a dot on the numbers which are included in the set.
+Once again, we have put dots on the number line representing the numbers in the set.

 Uses of Negative Numbers